Dripping Candle Wax Bone Disease (Melorheostosis) Cause Solved

 Bhattacharyya T, Marini JC et al. Somatic activating mutations in MAP2K1 cause melorheostosis (link is external).
 Nature Comms.
 2018 Apr 11. doi:10.1038/s41467-018-03720-z

-* News Release by NIH/National Institute of Arthritis and Musculoskeletal and Skin Diseases: Disabled World makes no warranties or representations in connection therewith.
-If you are connected with this page and want it corrected/updated please contact us.
+(i)Source/Reference: NIH/National Institute of Arthritis and Musculoskeletal and Skin Diseases.
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity or length.